erhhung/al2023-devops/README.md

 al2023-devops
 -------------

-Multi-arch (x86_64 and aarch64) Docker image based on **Amazon Linux 2023** for DevOps use cases on AWS, such as CI/CD pipelines and admininistration of EKS workloads, including interactive shell usage.
+Multi-arch (x86_64/amd64 and aarch64/arm64) Docker image based on **Amazon Linux 2023** for DevOps use cases on AWS, such as CI/CD pipelines and admininistration of EKS workloads, including **interactive shell usage**.

 ## Bundled Tools